EphemeralSpace/docs/src/design/masks/crew/enthraller.md

 ## Variants

 *Dubious Enthraller* - Objective given is to kill the Enthraller, rather than help them live.
-But the objective remains.
+But the Enthraller's objective to enthrall people remains.
 What a conundrum!
 *Chaotic Enthraller* - Objective given is to prevent a random person's death, rather than the Enthraller's.